January 12 2007 • 4:42 PM

 The problem with page 1 is that it’s a odd number, and (at least in the English version of InDesign), odd numbered pages are almost always right-hand (recto) pages.

-To make the first page a left-hand (verso) page, select it in the Pages palette and choose Numbering and Section Options from the Pages palette flyout menu.
+To make the first page a left-hand (verso) page, select it in the Pages panel and choose Numbering and Section Options from the Pages panel flyout menu.

 FirstLeftPage2